-With this release, it is super easy for you to access artifacts that are most important for you.
-The redesigned account page has a personalized experience that shows the Projects, Favorites, Work, and Pull Requests you care about.
-This makes it a great way to start your day.
-You can go to one place and quickly find everything you need to do and care about.
+With this release, it's super easy for you to access artifacts that are most important to you.
+The redesigned collection page has a personalized experience that shows the Projects, Favorites, Work, and Pull Requests you care about.
+This makes for a great way to start your day.
+You can go to one place and quickly find everything you need and care about.
 See Account hub pages for more information.

 Your project gets an identity